neuralhydrology/neuralhydrology/docs/source/usage/config.rst

    ``NSE``, ``RMSE``, ``GMMLoss``, ``CMALLoss``, and ``UMALLoss``.
 New losses can be added :py:mod:`here <neuralhydrology.training.loss>`.

+- ``allow_subsequent_nan_losses``: Define a number of training steps for which a loss value of ``NaN`` is ignored and no error is raised but instead the training loop proceeds to the next iteration step.

 -  ``target_loss_weights``: A list of float values specifying the per-target loss weight, when training on multiple targets at once.
    Can be combined with any loss.
 By default, the weight of each target